-Discussion around amount (50+ still outstanding) and time taken to process Accreditations and Registrations ensured.
-AEMO noted not all applications will be processed by day one however, AEMO are assisting those in critical categories.
-Competitive MCs is the category that is of most interest - quality of applications has caused delays, however AEMO are not permitted to publish further detail due to privacy concerns.
+Following discussion regarding the processing time and number of registrations and accreditations currently in progress, AEMO noted not all applications will be or are required to by processed by day one.
+AEMO are assisting those in critical categories, specifically competitive MCs , which is the category that is of most interest.
+In some cases, quality of applications has caused longer than usual processing times, however AEMO are not permitted to publish further detail about individual organisations progress due to privacy concerns.

 Action: AEMO to circulate list of those from website who have completed accreditation.

-J Daws queried B2B accreditations.
+J Daws queried the status of B2B accreditations, and how many applicants are there in total?

 Action: AEMO to circulate figures for number of applicants.